cb0806151/pennyauctionv2/README.md

 2/27/21
 - update readme
-- put designs into the repository put currency abbreviation on the StartAuction page
+- put designs into the repository
+- put currency abbreviation on the StartAuction page
-put notice about block time near the deadline entry on the StartAuction page
+- put notice about block time near the deadline entry on the StartAuction page
+- disable autocomplete on input fields

 how to get the program to receive messages in parallel?
 <br><br>